-The hospitality sector of Zaragoza is in mourning.
+The hospitality sector in Zaragoza is in mourning.
 José Mari Aso, founder of the high tavern Pedro Saputo, passed away at the age of 73 after a long illness.
 For four decades, his establishment on Calle Antonio Agustín was a benchmark in the Magdalena neighborhood and a meeting point for lovers of good traditional Aragonese cuisine.

 The legacy of an artisanal management system in hospitality 🍷